programmfabrik/easydb-documentation/content/sysadmin/installation/instances.en.md

 ---
 # Instances

-If you install more than one easydb on one server, the installation and operation commands will change.
+If you install more than one easydb on one server, the installation and operation commands will be different from the default [installation](../).

-We will look at an example with two instances:
+Here is an example with two instances:

 ```
 1st instance: